brian-kim/twitch-chat-bot/README.md

 `!title NEW_TITLE` | Changes the current stream title.
 `!game` | Shows the current stream game.
 `!game GAME_TITLE` | Changes the current stream game.
+`!song` | Show current song playing on user's Spotify.
+`!8ball TEXT` | Gives a random magic 8-ball outcome
-`!song` | Show current song playing on user's Spotify `!random` | Generates a random number from 0 to 100.
+`!random` | Generates a random number from 0 to 100.
 `!random NUM` | Generates a random number from 0 to NUM.
 `!love TEXT` | Generates a random percentage from 0 to 100 displaying the love between users and TEXT.